MicrosoftDocs/dynamics-365-fraud-protection/content/data-upload.md

 ## API upload

 In the Evaluate and Protect experiences, data can also be ingested through the API.
 A risk score will be returned for data that you upload in this way.
-For a more comprehensive overview, see [Send real-time data using APIs](send-real-time-api.md).
+For a more comprehensive overview, see [Integrate Dynamics 365 Fraud Protection APIs](integrate-real-time-api.md).